tayganr/purviewlab/modules/module10.md

   ![](../images/module10/10.20-create-term-200OK.png)

- 3. Navigate to **Purview Studio > Manage Glossary** and write in the search bar the name of your newly created term to check if this appears in your glossary:
+ 3. Navigate to the **Microsoft Purview Governance Portal > Manage Glossary** and write in the search bar the name of your newly created term to check if this appears in your glossary:

  ![](../images/module10/10.21-create-term-studio.png)